 Starting the design, prior to having the Project Partnership Agreements, allowed project construction two years earlier and provided additional flood protection to the Metro-East area sooner.
-The first two Authorized Level Projects awarded have already been completed.
+The first two Authorized Level Projects awarded have been completed and a third project will be completed in 2025.